yasirbhutta8363/SHABAN-SOBX-MD/README.md

 <br>

-`📽️ ʜᴏᴡ ᴛᴏ ᴅᴇᴘʟᴏʏ Sʜᴀʙᴀɴ-Sᴏʙx-Mᴅ ᴏɴ ʜᴇʀᴏᴋᴜ ᴡᴀᴛᴄʜ VIDEO ᴀɴᴅ SUPPORT ᴏᴜʀ YOUTUBE CHANNEL👇`
+`📽️ HOW TO DEPLOY SHABAN-SOBX-MD ON HEROKU WATCH VIDEO AND SUPPORT OUR YOUTUBE CHANNEL👇`

 <p align="center">